nanovazquez/reactjs-training/exercise-1/README.md

 [TypeScript](https://www.typescriptlang.org/) is an open-source library developed and maintained by Microsoft to implement large-scale applications in JavaScript environments.
 It compiles to plain JavaScript, which runs on any browser, in Node.js, or in any JavaScript engine that supports [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) 3 (or newer).

-In essence, it's a strict syntactical superset of JavaScript that adds optional static typing to the language.
+In essence, it's a strict syntactical superset of JavaScript that adds optional static typing to the language **at development time**.

 The main benefits of using this library are:

 * It has static checking and code refactoring and a broad set of highly-productive development tools and practices.
 * It lets you write code using the latest features and syntax, without worrying about the browser support (because it will compile to plain JS).